Betoquin (Betaxolol Hydrochloride)

 What If You Miss a Dose?

-If you forget to use Betoquin, put the missed drops in as soon as you remember, then go back to using them normally.
-If it’s almost time for your next dose, skip the missed dose and take your next dose when due.
+If you forget to use Betoquin, apply the missed drop as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and resume your regular schedule.
+Never double up on doses.

-Important: Never take a double dose to make up for the one you missed.
+Important: Do not take a double dose to make up for a missed one.

 Side Effects